ve345/CS193HW1/Terminal_Guide.md

 * `mv ~/Desktop/file* ~/Documents`

   * This command will copy all files that begin with "file" in the name into the `Documents` directory.

+### Vim Customization

+From Lecture 2, you should have learned about how Vim enables commands by typing colon ":" followed by your command.
+However, there are some commands you don't want to have to type every time.
+For example, it's pretty normal to want line numbers whenever you open a file.
+But having to type `:set number` every time you run Vim kinda sucks.
+How can we avoid this?

+Your `~/.vimrc` (Vim Run Control) file controls what commands will run every time vim is invoked.
+You can customize it to your heart's content.